microsoftarchive/data-pipeline/docs/problem-set/TacklingProblemSet.md

 The action block takes incoming messages and executes a given lambda expression with concurrency bounded by its configuration.
 First, we'll create an action block that takes EventData messages an executes a handler, configured for a maximum degree of concurrency.

-Then we'll iterate through the list of messages and Post (TODO) each into the worker block.
-Note that the worker block can fill it (it has a constrained length internal queue); if we want to handle that condition we'd either (a) set the internal queue size to be larger than the maximum possible incoming message batch, or use the _await SendAsync(msg)_ method instead.
+Then we'll iterate through the list of messages and [Post](http://msdn.microsoft.com/en-us/library/hh462696%28v=vs.110%29.aspx) each into the worker block.
+Note that the worker block can fill it (it has a constrained length internal queue); if we want to handle that condition we'd either (a) set the internal queue size to be larger than the maximum possible incoming message batch, or use the _[await SendAsync(msg)](http://msdn.microsoft.com/en-us/library/hh194681(v=vs.110).aspx)_ method instead.

 ````C#
 public async Task ProcessEventsAsyncBoundedConcurrentPLINQ(PartitionContext context,